 State Government vs Union Government of India

+Difference between state government and union government of India is mainly in the responsibility of each government section.
 India has a parliamentary democracy system of governance with bicameral legislature both at the central as well as state levels.
-The Union of India is divided into 28 states that have their own elected governments in place.
-There is a well laid out constitution that defines the roles, functions and responsibilities of both the central as well as state governments so that they keep functioning within their domains without any friction.
+The Union of India is divided into 29 states that have their own elected governments in place.
+There is a well laid out constitution that defines the roles, functions, and responsibilities of both the central as well as state governments so that they keep functioning within their domains without any friction.
 There are many differences in these duties that will be harped upon in this article.

-Some states in India have a bicameral legislature just like the center while others have a unicameral legislature.
-Chief Minister at state level is the head of the government just like Prime Minister at the central level and he is the person who is responsible for the development of the state.
-He is the head of the party that gets majority in elections that are held after every 5 years.
-Some of the states are rich while others are poor, deficient in resources and are dependent upon grants and loans from the center for their development.
-State governments are free to make and implement programs for the development of the state and the uplift of the people but they are dependent upon the largesse of the central government though the resources of the central government are distributed among all the states in proportion to their areas and populations.
+Some states in India have a bicameral legislature just like the central government while others have a unicameral legislature.
+The seven states that have bicameral legislature are Uttar Pradesh, Maharashtra, Bihar, Karnataka, Jammu and Kashmir, Andra Pradesh, and Telangana.
+The rest of the states in India have unicameral legislature.
+Chief Minister at the state level is the head of the government just likethe Prime Minister at the central level, and he is the person who is responsible for the development of the state.
+He is the head of the party that gets the majority in elections that are held after every 5 years.
+If you consider the economy, some of the states are rich while others are poor, deficient in resources, and are dependent upon grants and loans from the center for their development.
+State governments are free to make and implement programs for the development of the state and to uplift the people.
+However, they are dependent upon the largesse of the central government though the resources of the central government are distributed among all the states in proportion to their area and population.

 This is precisely why state governments try to keep amenable relations with the government in power at the center.
-When same party is in power at both central and state level, the relations are obviously harmonious but situation is different from opposition party is in power at state level.
+When the same party is in power at both central and state level, the relations are obviously harmonious, but the situation is different when an opposition party is in power at the state level.

-Difference Between State Government and Union Government of India
+What is the difference between State Government and Union Government of India?

-• Central government has the power to take control of state government in case of breakdown of law and order (article 356 of the constitution)
+• Central government has the power to take control of state government in case of breakdown of law and order in accordance with the article 356 of the constitution.